Analytic Continuation of Quantum Monte Carlo Data: Optimal Stochastic Regularization Approach: The optimal regularization functional

-where $M$ is badly conditioned matrix, and the right hand part $y$ is subject to some level of inaccuracy.
-Formally, the rank of the set is infinite.
-One would expect that for a properly chosen basis the effective reduction to a finite set is possible.
-Such a basis, suitable for the analytic-continuation problem is introduced in Section III.
+where $M$ is a badly conditioned matrix, and the right hand part $\bfy$ is defined with a certain level of inaccuracy.
+Formally, the system includes an infinite number of equations, but one would expect that for a properly chosen basis an effective reduction to a finite system is possible.
+Such a basis, suitable for the analytic continuation problem is introduced in Section III.

 The staring point of the proposed method is a Tikhonov regularization of the problem \cite{Tikhonov}.
-Let us search for a vector $x$, which minimizes the Tikhonov functional:
+Let us search for a vector $\bfx$, which minimizes the Tikhonov functional: